Is Canola Oil Bad for You?

 Canola oil is a good source of alpha-linolenic acid (ALA), a form of omega-3 fatty acids derived from plant sources.
 ALA helps to boost the omega-3 fats DHA and EPA, which are critical for health.
 (7)

-Thanks to its neutral and light taste, canola oil is a versatile cooking ingredient that can be used in sweet and savoury dishes while allowing other ingredients to shine through.
+Thanks to its neutral and light taste, canola oil is a versatile cooking ingredient that can be used in sweet and savory dishes while allowing other ingredients to shine through.

 Canola Oil Concerns